samanbaboli/SMS-gateways/README.md

 Add your web service information to ./gateways/gateways.json

-Add a js file with your webservice name (exactly with that name what you added to gateways.json) in ./gateways folder.
+Add yourwebservername.js to './gateways' - it name must be that name what you added to gateways.json file